-Ichigo Office believes that Proposal 13 does not contribute to shareholder value, and objects to Proposal 13.
+Ichigo Office believes that Proposal 13 does not contribute to shareholder value, and opposes Proposal 13.

-Berkeley Global has proposed the appointment of Akihiko Fujinaga as Supervisory Director due to his ability to "analyze and supervise both the appropriateness of the fee formula itself based on his knowledge of the real estate industry and the appropriateness of the payments based on his knowledge of the field of finance." (excerpt from translation provided by Berkeley Global)
+Berkeley Global has proposed the appointment of Mr. Akihiko Fujinaga as Supervisory Director due to his ability to "analyze and supervise both the appropriateness of the fee formula itself based on his knowledge of the real estate industry and the appropriateness of the payments based on his knowledge of the field of finance." (excerpt from translation provided by Berkeley Global)

-Ichigo Office opposes this proposal because the reasonableness of our asset management fee structure has already been reviewed, and as mentioned above, the asset management company has performed well incentivized by this asset management fee structure.
-Ichigo Office believes that the appointments of the Executive Director and Supervisory Director nominated under Proposals 5 and 6 will add further insights into the real estate and finance industries to conduct additional reviews of the asset management fee structure going forward, and do not believe it is necessary to appoint Mr. Fujinaga as an additional Supervisory Director.
+Ichigo Office opposes this proposal because the reasonableness of our asset management fee structure has already been established, and the asset management company has performed well in line with the incentives provided by this asset management fee structure.
+Ichigo Office believes that the appointments of Mr. Kagiyama and Mr. Maruo as the Executive Director and Supervisory Director nominated under Proposals 5 and 6 will add further insights into the real estate and finance industries to conduct additional reviews of the asset management fee structure going forward, and do not believe it is necessary to appoint Mr. Fujinaga as an additional Supervisory Director.

 All of Ichigo Office's Directors interviewed Mr. Fujinaga and deliberated on his credentials, track record, and expertise.
-However, in light of Mr. Fujinaga's relationship with Toru Sugihara, Ichigo Office cannot rule out the possibility that he may prioritize the conflicted interests of Mr. Sugihara.
+However, in light of Mr. Fujinaga's relationship with Mr. Sugihara, Ichigo Office cannot rule out the possibility that he may prioritize the conflicted interests of Mr. Sugihara.

-Given the above, Ichigo Office believes it is not appropriate to appoint Akihiko Fujinaga as Supervisory Director.
+Given the above, Ichigo Office believes it is not appropriate to appoint Mr. Fujinaga as Supervisory Director.